-Liesl Olson is the author of Modernism and the Ordinary (Oxford University Press, 2009) and the literary history of Chicago, Chicago Renaissance: The Midwest and Modernism (Yale University Press, forthcoming).
+Liesl Olson is the author of Modernism and the Ordinary (Oxford University Press, 2009) and the literary history of Chicago, Chicago Renaissance: Literature and Art in the Midwest Metropolis (Yale University Press, 2017).
 She has been the recipient of fellowships from the National Endowment for the Humanities, and from the Newberry Library, where she also directed the Scholl Center for American History and Culture.
 She is currently on a fellowship from the American Council of Learned Societies, and is a scholar-in-residence at the Newberry Library.
 From 2004-2009, she taught at the University of Chicago as a Harper-Schmidt Fellow in the Humanities Division.
 She earned a BA from Stanford University and a PhD from Columbia University.